 To add a new mapped field just click on the new button.

 Just enter the field name and the mapped field name and click save.
 This will then create a mapped field.

 Lead to Company

-With a lead to company mapping there is no built in tool so the mapping has to be set up manually.
+With a lead to company mapping there is no built-in tool, so the mapping has to be set up manually.
 This just requires the fields to be planned so that they can be set up easily without the need to create new fields.

 If you had a field for the number of employees (noemployees) and wanted to map this between Lead and Company so that when a company is created from a lead the value is pulled through.
 You need to plan the field names.

 You would start by creating the Company field as the data is regarding the company comp_noemployees.
 Then to get the values pulled through from a lead we need to set up the lead field slightly different.
-In the lead entity you would need to call the field lead_companynoemployees.
-You need to make sure that the you have the word company before the field name and use the same field name as in the original entity (Company).
+In the lead entity, you would need to call the field lead_companynoemployees.
+You need to make sure that you have the word company before the field name and use the same field name as in the original entity (Company).

 Lead to Person

 The same applied with lead to person mapping.
-As there is no built in mapping we need to create it manually.
+As there is no built-in mapping we need to create it manually.
 If we were to create a field in person called Date of Birth pers_dob then we would need to create the matched field in lead lead_persondob.

 Tamara is the creative one.
 Her PC reflects her imaginative mind, colourful and with 2,857 tabs open in the browser.